 By Emerson Hough in 1907

-Town site schemes in western Kansas were at that time innumerable, and a steady stream of immigration was pouring westward by rail and wagon into the high and dry plains of the country, where at that time farming remained a doubtful experiment.
-In the course of our travels, we saw one morning, rising before us in the mirage of the plains, what seemed to be a series of crenellated turrets, castles peaked and bastioned.
+Townsite schemes in western Kansas were at that time innumerable, and a steady stream of immigration was pouring westward by rail and wagon into the high and dry plains of the country, where at that time, farming remained a doubtful experiment.
+In the course of our travels, we saw one morning, rising before us in the mirage of the plains, what seemed to be a series of crenelated turrets, castles peaked and bastioned.

-We knew this was but the mirage, and knew that it must have some physical cause.
+We knew this was but a mirage and knew that it must have some physical cause.
 But what was a town doing in that part of the world?
-We drove on and in a few hours found the town — a little, raw boom town of unpainted boards and tents, which had sprung up almost overnight in that far-off region.
+We drove on and, in a few hours, found the town — a little, raw boom town of unpainted boards and tents, which had sprung up almost overnight in that far-off region.
 The population was that of the typical frontier town, and the pronounced belief of all was that this settlement was to be the commercial metropolis of the Southwest.
 This little town was later known as Woodsdale, Kansas.
-It offered then no hint of the bloody scenes in which it was soon to figure; but within a few weeks it was so deeply embroiled in war with the rival town of Hugoton as to make history notable even on that turbulent frontier.
+It offered then no hint of the bloody scenes in which it was soon to figure, but within a few weeks, it was so deeply embroiled in a war with the rival town of Hugoton as to make history notable even on that turbulent frontier.

 His recountal follows:

 “I do not need to swear to the truthfulness of my story, for I have already done so in many courts and under the cross-examination of some of the ablest lawyers in the country.
 I have repeated the story on the stand in a criminal case that cost the United States government more money than it has ever expended in any similar trial, unless perhaps that having to do with the assassination of President Lincoln.
 I can say that I know what it is to be murdered.